 Triglycerides are used as stored fat that keeps you warm, protects organs, and provides energy reserves.
 When these fats are out of control, they collect and harden into arterial plaque, which blocks the flow of blood to the heart.
 Uncontrolled high blood sugar can cause many complications, involving the kidneys, blood vessel, and nerves.

 Many people with Type II Diabetes or pre-diabetes also have high cortisol levels and excess body fat.
-Cortisol is a stress hormone, and among other things, it causes blood sugar to
+Cortisol is a stress hormone, and among other things, it causes blood sugar to go up.
+This is useful in the “fight or flight” reaction- giving our ancestors the energy to escape from predators.

 But, chronic high cortisol interferes with another hormone called leptin.
 Leptin acts on the hypothalamus to regulate the extent of body fat, the ability to burn fat for energy, and satiety (the state of being completely full).